yoav-vaknin-p/learning-correlations/README.md

-# Inter-Layer Correlations in a Learning Neural Network
+# Inner-Layer Correlations in a Learning Neural Network

 Installed packages appear on PackagesUsed file. important ones are torch and torchvision.